jmcvetta/ansible-role-errbot/README.md

 Requirements
 ------------

-Tested against the following platforms
+This role is tested against the platforms show below.
+Other Linux flavors may work but are not supported - YMMV.

 ```yaml
 platforms: